olsh/olsh.github.io/_posts/2018-06-21-resharper-to-sonarqube.markdown

 dotnet-reqube -i ReSharperReport.xml -o SonarQubeReport.json -d YouSolutionDirectory
 ```

-Then, you need to run [Sonar Scanner](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+MSBuild) as usual but with the additional parameter `/d:sonar.externalIssuesReportPaths=SonarQubeReport.json`
+Then, you need to run [Sonar Scanner](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+MSBuild) as usual but with the additional parameter `/d:sonar.externalIssuesReportPaths=SonarQubeReport.json` where JSON file is the `-o` parameter that you pass to `dotnet-reqube`.

 That's it after the analysis is complete, you can see issues detected by ReSharper in SonarQube interface.